SuperGaN 650 V FET with on-res of 15 milli-ohms for EV

 Power-conversion efficiency is important factor when converting DC to DC of different voltages and to control the power output fed to motor in electric vehicles and battery chargers.
 Semiconductor switch designers are continuously improving switching losses all the way from Bipolar Junction Transistor (BJT) to Insulated Gate Bipolar Transistor ( (IGBT) MOSFET.
 And today they getting away from silicon to compound semiconductor materials.
 Gallium nitride and silicon carbide-based FETs are less power dissipating, low heat producing, and can operate at high frequencies.

-Pure silicon MOSFETs are being replaced by Gallium Nitride and Silicon Carbide FETs in some of the efficiency and performance driven power electronics applications.
-Except for the cost advantage, silicon MOSFETs are getting less preferred for high-efficiency power conversion applications.
+Pure silicon MOSFETs are being replaced by gallium nitride and silicon Carbide FETs in some of the efficiency and performance driven power electronics applications.
+Except for the cost advantage silicon MOSFETs are pushed behind for high-efficiency power conversion applications.

 Automotive supplier Marelli invested $4 million in Transphorm as a strategic partner and has committed to an additional $1 million equity investment in Q1 2021.

 Dr. Joachim Fetzer, CEO, Electric Powertrain Marelli, commented, “Transphorm’s demonstration of achieving 10 kilowatts of power from a discrete packaged GaN device in a bridge configuration is further validation of the exciting promise of GaN for electric vehicle converters and inverters.
 As part of our previously announced partnership, we will continue to evaluate Transphorm’s industry-leading GaN devices and work together in support of a multi-year EV systems product roadmap.”